top of page

 The short answer is no. They all use the same principle of moving heat from one place to another, but the place they get the heat and the way they distribute the heating or cooling can be different.
 Some homes may even use more than one type of heat pump.

-Conventional ASHPs are adequate for milder climates like Vancouver or may be paired with an existing furnace to provide most of the heat required by a Toronto home.
-They may also be sufficient for a very well-insulated house, if paired with another heat source like your existing gas furnace in a hybrid system (more on this later), or if you really like wearing sweaters.
+Conventional ASHPs are adequate for milder climates like Vancouver.For a Toronto home, they may also be sufficient for a very well-insulated house, if paired with another heat source like your existing gas furnace in a hybrid system (more on this later), or if you really like wearing sweaters.

-Cold climate heat pumps are somewhat more expensive than conventional heat pumps due to their more-complex design, but their high efficiency leads to operational savings in the long term.
+Cold climate heat pumps are a bit more expensive than conventional heat pumps due to their more-complex design, but their higher efficiency leads to operational savings in the long term.
 They are probably the best solution for most Toronto houses, and the only ones you should consider if you want to get off gas completely.

 The second thing to look at is how the heating or cooling might be delivered.
 In Toronto, most houses have either ducts or radiators.
-In ducted systems, air is heated by a gas furnace or cooled by an air conditioner and then moved through the house in ducts usually hidden in walls and ceilings.
-A house with radiators uses gas to heat water in a boiler, and the hot water is distributed through the house in pipes and radiators.
-A radiant system uses the same hot water to heat floors and/or ceilings.
-A shrinking number of houses still use electric baseboards for heating.
+Prior to heat pump technology, in ducted systems, air has been heated by a gas furnace or cooled by an air conditioner and then moved through the house in ducts usually hidden in walls and ceilings.
+A house with radiators has used gas to heat water in a boiler, and the hot water has been distributed through the house in pipes and radiators.
+A radiant system also uses hot water to heat floors and/or ceilings.
+A shrinking number of houses still use electric baseboards for heating without ducts or radiators.

 If your house has ducts…

 If your house has ducts, you will probably want to continue to use a ducted system to distribute air heated or cooled by the heat pump.
 You will likely have a central unit that serves the entire house.
-The unit will be installed outside either on a raised platform or attached to an outside wall.
-An air handler inside will circulate the warm or cool air.
+The condensing unit of the heat pump will be installed outside either on a raised platform or attached to an outside wall (like a conventional air conditioner).
+An air handler inside, where your gas furnace was, will circulate the warm or cool air.

 In this case, you have two choices:

 If you want to keep your hot water distribution system, you can opt for a “hydronic” system.
-Homes equipped with boiler systems or radiant heating can use an air-to-water or, less frequently, a ground-to-water heat pump system.
-The water circulating in these systems will be at a lower temperature than with a boiler, which may require upgrades to the radiators and the distribution systems.
-When these systems are used for cooling, pipe insulation and condensate drains may also be required.
+Homes equipped with boiler systems and radiators or radiant floor heating can use an air-to-water or, less frequently, a ground-to-water heat pump system.
+The water circulating in these systems will be at a lower temperature than with a boiler, which may, sometimes, require size upgrades to the radiators and the distribution systems.

 If you choose not to keep your hydronic system, you can opt for a ductless system.